Have you ever had more drinks than you should the night before a long run?

 - And so much more

-Depending on the amount and type of alcohol you consume, your hangover symptoms may include;
+Depending on the amount and type of alcohol you consume, your hangover symptoms may include the following;

 - Trembling or shaking